What is the AMCAS? [2023 Medical School Application Guide]

 • Whether it was one of your most meaningful experience (Yes/No)

-They’re also hoping to hear what qualities you demonstrated, how the experience reflected your values, and how you learned and grew from it — both personally and as it relates to your future career in medicine.
+Admissions boards want to hear what qualities you demonstrated, how the experience reflected your values, and how you learned and grew from it — both personally and as it relates to your future career in medicine.

-Dr. Harvey Katzen, Med School Coach Associate Director of Advising, shares: "One of the main functions of physicians is to educate.
-If you can demonstrate you're well-rounded, it shows you’ll be able to find common ground with your patients beyond healthcare, such as sports, literature, or music."
+“One of the main functions of physicians is to educate.
+If you can demonstrate you're well-rounded, it shows you’ll be able to find common ground with your patients beyond healthcare, such as sports, literature, or music.”

-For schools using the AMCAS Letter Service program, your letters of recommendation are another item submitted directly to AMCAS and the medical schools you are applying to.
-Since AMCAS doesn’t require a student’s LORs to verify their application, students may submit their application even if their letters have not yet arrived at AMCAS.
-The medical schools will receive the application and letters after the application has been verified.
+Since AMCAS doesn’t require a student’s LoRs to verify their application, students may submit their application even if their letters have not yet arrived at AMCAS.
+The medical schools will receive the application and letters after the application has been fully verified.

-When adding a letter of evaluation or recommendation, choose 1 of 3 types.
+For each entry, you must choose 1 of 3 types.
 Each letter type is considered 1 letter entry, regardless of the actual number of letters it contains.

 • Committee Letter: A letter authored by a prehealth committee or prehealth advisor intended to represent your institution’s evaluation of you.
 A Committee Letter may or may not include additional letters written in support of your application.
 The Committee Letter is sometimes called a Composite Letter.

-• Letter Packet: A packet or set of letters assembled and distributed by your institution, often by the institution’s career center.
+• Letter Packet: A set of letters assembled and distributed by your institution, often by the institution’s career center.
 A Letter Packet may include a cover sheet from your prehealth committee or advisor; however, in contrast to a Committee Letter, a Letter Packet does not include an evaluative letter from your prehealth committee or advisor.

 • Individual Letter: A letter written by, and representing, a single letter author.
 If you have already included an Individual Letter within either a Committee Letter or Letter Packet, you do not need to add a separate entry for that letter.

 Before completing this section, you will need confirmation from your letter writers.
 You will add an entry for each letter you’re expecting with the author’s contact information and letter title.
 AMCAS will then assign an ID number for each letter that the letter writer must include.
-After you add each entry, you will be prompted to create a PDF AMCAS Letter Request Form that you will provide to the author.

 You don’t need a full school list at this point; you only need to apply to one school to “submit” your application, which gets most of the heavy lifting out of the way.
 You can come back and add more schools later, but this first submission of your application is what gets the verification process started.

-For each school you add, select a program and state whether you’ve previously applied to that school.
+For each school you add, select a program and declare whether you’ve previously applied to that school.
 You will be able to see whether or not the school participates in the AMCAS Letter Service and the AMCAS-facilitated Criminal Background Check.
-If you have entered letters of recommendation, you will also have the opportunity to assign a letter to each school at this point.

 How many schools can I apply to with AMCAS?
 You can apply to as many schools as you want with the AMCAS, as long as they accept the application service.
-The fee is $170 to send your application to the first school and $42 for each additional school.

 Schools should also be an academic match and best suited to your professional experience.